andycarlberg/andycarlberg.com/src/content/posts/architecture-resilience-aoc-2025-day2.md

 system resilience.
 Today's solution would determine if my Day 1 architectural decisions held up when faced with a wholly different problem set.

-I applied my core methodology—**Make it Work, Make it Right, Make it Fast**—within my established architectural principles (**TypeScript** for type safety and **Governance**).
+I applied my core methodology - **Make it Work, Make it Right, Make it Fast** - within my established architectural principles (**TypeScript** for type safety and **Governance**).
 This allowed me to focus my strategic questions for Day 2: